 Helpful Information About Your Child's Surgery

 Having surgery can be an overwhelming time for parents and children.
-At Mary Bridge Children's Hospital, we want to make that experience as stress-free as possible.
+At Mary Bridge Children's, we want to make that experience as stress-free as possible.
 Click on the links below for useful information before, during and after your child’s visit to Mary Bridge.

 Common Surgical Procedures